danieldavilaaleman/HudsonBayMicrobiome/Biogeography/README.md

 ## Enrichments
-For enrichments metagenomics data, [coverM](https://github.com/wwood/CoverM) genome v.0.7.0 together with minimap2 version 2.28-r1209 and samtools version 1.21 was implemented for relative abundance calculation using a Snakefile using min-read-percent-identity of 95%.
+For enrichments metagenomics data, [coverM](https://github.com/wwood/CoverM) genome v.0.7.0 together with minimap2 version 2.28-r1209 and samtools version 1.21 was implemented for relative abundance calculation using a Snakefile (on ARC or for loop in CCDB) using min-read-percent-identity of 95%.
 To create a configfile.yaml for Snakemake file on raw reads (MicrobeCensus performs better with raw reads as input instead of filtered reads)

 ```
 echo "Enrichments:" > config.yaml